Back in March 2020, the Government announced that Companies could... ...

 I’ve kept the numbers simple and small for this article, but this principal can be used in any personal or business situation to help combat large unexpected bills, or just to reign in haphazard spending that may be leaving you ‘caught short’ at the end of each month.
 Nothing’s more important than planning your money effectively and ensuring there’s a plan for all contingencies.
 Whether it be for emergencies, day to day costs, or fun money – perhaps a small amount to treat the team to coffee, or lunch, there’s a need to have an official budget in place.

-Money can be a really difficult thing to talk about, many don’t want to think about it and it’s a huge worry for some, so if this article helps even just one person to stop, take stock to evaluate their finances and gives them a better night sleep because of it then, I will take that as a small win, and will inform my parents their childhood lesson worked!
+Money and budgeting can be a really difficult thing to talk about, many don’t want to think about it and it’s a huge worry for some, so if this article helps even just one person to stop, take stock to evaluate their finances and gives them a better night sleep because of it then, I will take that as a small win, and will inform my parents their childhood lesson worked!

 So, get in contact if you’d like to know more, or feel it’s time to put a budget in place, it’s never too late!
 Everyone needs some ‘Fun Money’ in their month!